brtrdkeller/Assistance-UNSSC-courses/recommendations-report.md

 In the filter Dropddown menu, the language filter is not focusable.

 {: .note }
-Filters are accessible but are changing dynamicaly the content of the courses area.
+Filters are accessible but are changing dynamically the content of the courses area.
 If filters are too complicated to use, it is possible to hide them.
 But users will have to navigate in all their courses.
 It can be a choice for avoiding blind users to loosing time.

 {: .recommendation }
 Add a `tabindex=0` attribute on the `<div>` tag.